 I particularly like exploring the relationship between nature and technology, and value simplicity and meaningful storytelling.

-And when I’m not dipping my toes in the world wide web, you can probably find me reading, sketching, or playing some sort of strategy/simulation game.
+And when I’m not dipping my toes in the world wide web, you can probably find me reading, sketching, baking, or playing some sort of strategy/simulation game.

 - Adobe CC